Cloud-Native-Aalborg/Meetup-1/README.md

 # About
 Arne Mejlholm, Java developer at Spar Nord.
 Driving the adoptation of docker/kubernetes and a lot more in the IT development department.
+Passionated about devops to improve and learn.

 - Arne Mejlholm mejlholm@mejlholm.org
 - Twitter @mejlholm34263